 Goa is basically a blend of culture, colour, zest and heritage.
-The goan cuisine plays a very important role in depicting that.
+Goancuisine plays a very important role in depicting that.
 Goan food is one of the major crowd pullers in the state.
-Due to the Portuguese colonialism in the past and the existing communities of Konkani, Hindu’s and Catholic’s, Goan food is basically an influence from all these communities.
-Goa has an assorted platter and some of the grubs that one should try are mentioned below.
+Due to the Portuguese colonialism in the past and the existing communities of Konkani, Hindus and Catholics, Goan food is basically an influence from all these communities.
+Goa has an assorted platter and some of the cuisne that one should try are mentioned below.

 Goa is blessed with a long coastline, which brings in an opportunity for fishing and an abundant supply of fish.
 This means fish curry features prominently on most menus in Goa.
 Fish curry isn't a blanket term or a one size fits all solution to cooking.
-With ample seafood like prawns, sharks, lobsters, crabs, pomfret fish, clams, mackerels, mussels, and oysters come ample curries that are just as lip-smacking as the next.
+With ample seafood like prawns, sharks, lobsters, crabs, pomfret, snapper, barramundi, clams, mackerels, mussels, and oysters come ample curries that are just as lip-smacking as the next.
 The common thread tying them all together is their use of fiery chilli, soothing creamy coconut, piquant spices like triphala and souring agents like kokum.
 The combination of fish curry and rice essentially forms the staple food of Goa and can be called the traditional Goan meal.
 This tangy and spicy curry gives the perfect experience of Goa’s food traditions and culture.
-Also, one should not miss savouring fish fry with a glass of wine under the moonlight along the calm and alluring seashores of Goa.
+Add on a side of fried fish and prepare to be transported to culinary heaven.

-From pork to mutton, chicken to beef Goa has it all.
-People from the Catholic, Konkani and the Portuguese community enjoy all these varieties of meat in Goa.
-One of the favourite chicken meals in Goa is the Chicken Cafreal.
+Goa loves its pork and beef.
+Chicken isn't always the first choice of meat unless its Chicken Cafreal.
 Originating from Africa, this dish has been brought to Goa by the Portuguese.
 This is spicy chicken made from coriander, lime, green chillies, peppercorns and mint.
-Cooking this in the traditional goan way gives it an additional smoky taste which provides a completely out-of-the-world experience.
+Cooking this in the traditional Goan way gives it an additional smoky taste which provides a completely out-of-the-world experience.

 Traditionally served during Christmas, Bebinca is one of the most enjoyed desserts of Goa.
-It is a multi-layered cake made from egg, fresh coconut milk, sugar and pure ghee.
+It is a multi-layered cake made with eggs, fresh coconut milk, sugar and pure ghee.
 Eaten hot or cold, this confection is laden with calories and love, as making it is no easy feat.

 Things to do in Goa

-While the run of the mill sightseeing included in most Goa tour packages will introduce you to the most popular places in Goa, you can add a few experiences to your Goa holiday package maximizing its value.
-Here’s a few activities you can partake in to see a different side of Goa.
+While the run of the mill sightseeing included in most Goa tour packages will introduce you to the most popular places in Goa, you can add a few experiences to your Goa holiday package to maximize its value.
+Here’re a few activities you can partake in to see a different side of Goa.

 Chill at a shack at Anjuna beach

-Indulge yourself in some scrumptious seafood and sip on a chilled beverage as you rub shoulders with people from all over the world, at the shacks at Anjuna beach.
-Take a stroll through the streets and shop for some pretty souvenirs at the night flea markets.
-Splurge at a night bazaar and go for a beach party and dance until dawn at Anjuna beach.
-Take a walk on the white sandy beach and unwind during your Goa holiday.
+While on your Goa holiday, indulge in some scrumptious seafood and sip on a chilled beverage as you rub shoulders with people from all over the world, at the shacks at Anjuna beach.
+Take a stroll through the streets of Anjuna and Chapora and shop for some pretty souvenirs at the night markets or go to a beach party and dance until dawn at Anjuna beach.
+Take a walk on the white sandy beach and unwind during your Goa holidays.

-Learn the art of scuba diving and swim along some beautiful creatures of the sea.
-Indulge in water sports like jet skiing, motorboat ride, banana boat ride, river cruise and dolphin rides to feed the sport junkie in you.
+Learn the art of scuba diving and swim alongside the beautiful creatures of the sea.
+Indulge in water sports like jet skiing, motorboat ride, banana boat ride, river cruise and dolphin rides to feed the adrenaline junkie in you.
 Calm your body and soul by taking an ayurvedic spa.
-Laze around at the beach, soak up in the sun and sip a chilled beverage at Baga beach.
+Laze around at the beach, soak up the sun at Baga beach.
 This is the perfect activity for every Goa holiday.